jamtan0000/COMP2042_CW_hcyjt3/README.md

 **Player input validation**
-1. Make a validation for player input for row and column.
+1. Make validation for player input for row and column.
+2. Make validation for player given username in end game scene already exist in account array list.

 **List of features that are implemented and are not working properly.**